utunga/wp_paeonline/wp-content/plugins/parallax-image/readme.md

 * z-index [optional] (defulat = 0) - The z-index value of the fixed-position elements.
 By default these will be behind everything else on the page.
 * mobile [optional] - If you want a mobile fixed image for mobile display, choose a different image, otherwise it will select the full sized image from the parallax and make it a responsive image.
 * Offset [default = false] (options: "true" or "false") - This will pull the parallax content all the way to the left of your screen.
 You can put the contents into a "container" class if you're using bootstrap or just center the contents for horizontal centering.
+* text-pos [optional] - Default is 'top' (to maintain compatibility with ver 1.6).
+Available options are "top", "center", "bottom".

 ### Demo